 Browse through this "breathing space" fairly satisfied.
 It touches on topics most people should care about doing and focusing on more, straight to the points.

 6 | TED

 Two thumbs up to this ground-breaking project, and more!
 It is the home page of folks all over the world sharing remarkable, much more inspiring and surprising ideas that can really change how people view and understand many things, especially when we think we already know enough.
 This one is a level up platform for role models, authors, crusaders, entertainers, teachers, scientists, and name others who have something to say, to prove, to fight for.
 Go to this page and find yourself looking at the world, people, events, and problems differently.

 Make great ideas accessible and spark conversation.— TED

 Watch and listen to lots of updated videos and presentations, even kids have daring words and discoveries to share in here.
 From being a major conference TED, it has evolved into small, organized, independent TEDx events around the world, and it gets bigger.

 Completing the list is the HubPages - a growing community of online writers spread out from across countries.
 Three words to describe how this project and its staff impresses me - passionate, generous, creative.
 Create hubs (articles) about anything that interests you with detailed tips and guidelines on how to make them quality articles, for free.

-As an in-out hubber for four years and counting, writing is easy and most of all, rewarding.
+As an in-out hubber for eight years and counting, writing is easy and most of all, rewarding.
 HubPages gives hubbers what I call, a sense of authorship and accomplishment.
 Well-written hubs and active participation receive awards (or accolades) like the Hub of the Day and Editor's Choice badges, among others.
 It keeps on improving.
 Scroll down to your list of hubs and see the effort and creativity involved in evaluating every hub published on its page.
 Writing is a happy business over here.
 More of its features once you get down to writing on this page.